webpro-nl/knip/README.md

 ## Usage

-Create a configuration file, let's give it the default name `knip.json` with these contents:
+Knip has good defaults and you can run it without any configuration, but especially larger projects get more out of Knip with a configuration file (or a `knip` property in `package.json`).
+Let's name this file `knip.json` with these contents (you might want to adjust right away for your project):

 ```json
 {